Sutto/barista/README.md

 Barista builds upon the awesome [coffee-script](https://github.com/josh/ruby-coffee-script) gem.

 It's all possible thanks to [CoffeeScript](https://github.com/jashkenas/coffee-script) by Jeremy Ashkenas.

+If I've missed you're name and you've contributed to Barista, please let me know and I'll add you to the list (or fork this document and send a pull request).

 ## Note on Patches/Pull Requests ##